 Alameda County Care Alliance

-The Alameda County Care Alliance Advanced Illness Care Program™ (ACCA-AICP) is a faith-based, person-centered, lay care navigation intervention serving predominantly African American adults with advanced illness and their caregivers.
-The ACCA extends capacity for advanced illness care beyond the traditional health delivery system, bridging the gap between health delivery systems, community organizations and faith-based communities.
-ACCA care navigators and liaisons come from ACCA churches and address participant needs, provide trusted resources, and empower persons needing advanced illness care and their caregivers in 5 big cornerstones: spiritual, health, advance care planning, social, and caregiving.
-Originally started with a hub of 5 African American churches, the program has grown to include 12 churches and continues to expand.
+The Alameda County Care Alliance Advanced Illness Care Program™ (ACCA-AICP) is a faith-based, person-centered, lay care navigation intervention serving predominantly African American adults with advanced illness and their caregivers, bridging the gap between health delivery systems, community organizations and faith-based communities.

 Advanced Illness Care Navigation for African American Adults in Faith-Based Settings